What makes New Hall School unique?

 What are class sizes like at New Hall?

-There are approximately 340 pupils on roll at the Preparatory School with comparative numbers of boys and girls.
+There are approximately 340 pupils on roll in the Preparatory Divisions with comparative numbers of boys and girls.
 We have a two form entry system with one year group exception of three classes.
 Class numbers in Key Stage 1 do not normally exceed 20.
 In Years 3-6, classes may increase to 21 or 22 pupils, primarily to allow for reserved places for 7+ full and weekly boarding entry to the school.
 Since Key Stage 2 classes are split more than two ways for some subjects, the average class size at Key Stage 2 is approximately 14.
-There are occasions when class sizes (Reception - Year 6) may increase to 21, to accommodate staff children.
+There are occasions when class sizes (Reception – Year 6) may increase to 21, to accommodate staff children.

 In the Senior School, typically most teaching groups will have 20-24 pupils, with lower class sizes for some subjects e.g. Design & Technology, Cookery or Modern Languages.
 This brings the average class size at Key Stage 3 to around 18.
 Class sizes reduce overall at GCSE, with many of the optional subjects being taught in groups of fewer than 18 and some in groups of fewer than 10.
 In the Sixth Form, class sizes typically range from 3-15.

-Preparatory School FAQs
+Preparatory Divisions FAQs

 My child is used to a small prep school, will New Hall Senior School be too large?